RoJoRZ/GuitarModes/README.md

 1. GetNote: Get the note from a given posion (with flexible tuning)
 2. GetPosition: Get all positions of a certain note (with flexible tuning)
-3. GetMode: Get mode positions and tones (at standard tuning) To do:
+3. GetMode: Get mode positions and tones (at standard tuning)
-4.
+4. CombineModes: Start with a mode in a tune and get the positions of the other modes

 <!-- -->